olgadk7/olgadk7.github.io/_posts/2018-01-07-capstone-bitcoin.md

 **Question:** Can we predict the value of bitcoins based on google searches?
 With what accuracy can the direction of the price of Bitcoin be predicted using machine learning?

-**Hypothesis:** Bitcoin price is greatly influenced by the news, hence the current price move is highly speculative.
-There is a positive correlation between bitcoin prices and its google searches.

 **Data:** Historical price on Bitcoin + Google Trends

 **Models**: Time series, Support Vector Regression, Linear Regression